Board of Directors

 Executive Chair & Board Member

-Angeline N. Beltsos, MD is the Chief Executive Physician of Kindbody.
-She is board certified in Obstetrics and Gynecology and in Reproductive Endocrinology and Infertility (REI), practicing medicine since 1991.
+Dr. Angeline Beltsos is double board-certified in Obstetrics and Gynecology and in Reproductive Endocrinology and Infertility (REI), practicing medicine since 1991.
 Dr. Beltsos completed her residency in Obstetrics and Gynecology at Loyola University in 1995 followed by a fellowship in REI at Washington University in St. Louis, Missouri, completed in 1997.
-She has received numerous awards in teaching and has been honored as “Top Doctor” from Castle Connelly for several years.
-She is a popular speaker, both nationally and internationally, and a frequent media resource on the topic of infertility.
-Dr. Beltsos founded the Midwest Reproductive Symposium international conference in 2003, after recognizing the need for a collaborative forum for those in the reproductive field to share knowledge and best practices.
+Dr. Beltsos participates in a number of research projects and scientific publications every year.
+She has received numerous awards in teaching and has been honored as “Top Doctor” from Castle Connelly for several years and is a popular speaker, both nationally and internationally, and a frequent media resource on the topic of infertility.
+She is the Executive Chairperson for the Midwest Reproductive Symposium International, an international conference of fertility experts.
+Her patients come from all over the U.S, and the globe.

 Amber Cooper, MD, MSCI, FACOG